Andrew-Helmer/pmj-cpp/README.md

-# Progressive Multi-Jittered Sample Sequences in C++
+# Progressive Multi-Jittered Sample Sequences

 This is a C++ implementation of Progressive Multi-Jittered Sample Sequences (in 2D), based off two papers: